extamus/mermaidwig/readme.txt

 5) Update the variables in styles.scss, and update any additional variables or styling in _admin or _login and compile with SASS using the following:
      a) Navigate to plugin directory in terminal
      b) Run sass --watch scss:css
-     c) Zip entirety of folder, and upload plugin to site **Don't forget to update google fonts link in mermaidwig.php if custom fonts are needed
+     **Don't forget to update google fonts link in mermaidwig.php with ALL fonts used on the site if custom fonts are needed.
+Fonts used on the frontend must be included in this file, or they will not render.
 6) Add logo image to /assets and update background image URL in _login stylesheet.
 7) Refresh page to see changes.